bhanuvikasr/Deep-RL-TORCS/README.md

-# Using Keras and Deep Deterministic Policy Gradient to play TORCS
+# Deep Reinforcement Learning approach to Autonomous Navigation
 ## Abstract
+In this project we use state-of-the-art RL algorithms to explore the problem of Autonomous Navigation.
+Specifically, we employ DeepMind's DDPG (Deep Deterministic Policy Gradient) algorithm to learn an agent for navigation in TORCS simulation environment.

 ## Simulation Environment
 We use TORCS([gym_torcs](https://github.com/ugo-nama-kun/gym_torcs)) simulation environment for this task.